May 31, 2005

 In fairness, the problem here could be attributed to the narrator of the song rather than Springsteen himself.
 In any case, one fact remains:

-Black people in his hometown in 1965 probably weren't sitting around saying, "You know, the past four hundred years of being kidnapped, enslaved, raped and murdered by the millions wasn't so bad.
+I imagine black people in his hometown in 1965 weren't sitting around saying, "You know, the past four hundred years of being kidnapped, enslaved, raped and murdered by the millions wasn't so bad.
 The REAL trouble only started recently, when one person of indeterminate race got shot."